PenguinGabe/slate/source/index.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+GJH uses a secret token to allow access to the API.
+This secret token is meant to be hardcoded in the client app, and passed in the HTTP Headers with every request.

 Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: